 Windmills or Solar Power: Before choosing one of these alternative energies, conduct local research so that you understand limitations, the practical application of these technologies, as well as code restrictions.
 It’s not practical to serve all of your electric needs with solar or wind power, so the first step is identifying what essential items you would need to power.
 Is your area better suited for wind or solar power?
 How much battery storage is necessary to serve you needs when the sun goes down or the wind is in adequate?
 Alternative energy sources are still relatively new so do your homework: Understand what makes sense, get several quotes from knowledgeable experts, and always ask for references.

-Home standby generator: A home standby generator system is a reliable source of power, and completely automatic.
+Home standby generator: A home standby generator system, like a thermal enhanced oil recovery system, is a reliable source of power, and completely automatic.
 They will quickly restore power when utility power fails – some work in just ten seconds!
 The peace of mind home standby generators offer is invaluable.
 Smaller models cost as little as $4,000 and certain manufacturers offer financing options for home generator installation

 Established network of family and friends: Create a list of neighbors, friends, and relatives you can depend upon in the event of a disaster or extended power outage.
 Work together on a plan to help each other.
 Share responsibilities in preparation, know who will do what, and know who you can reach out to.
 Insist on accountability so that you know the person you are depending upon will be prepared to do their part.
 Monitor weather and news to stay abreast of storms and other threats.